oibaf-ifrs/bot/docs/commands/cmdCreateActivity.md

 # Create Activity

-Creates a learning activity inside the bot
+Creates a learning activity and returns, if available, the activity alias in the format `discord-username/alias`:

     !o create alias

-Creates a learning activity inside the bot and returns the activity alias in the format discord-username/alias